Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/22_reporting.md

     - Inspect workflow performance and resource usage utilising Nextflow's in-built monitoring features
+    - Compare the trade-offs between Nextflow's profiling features in comparison to unix tools such as `time` or `gprof`

 Once we get the workflow running without error on the scheduler, where can we optimise.